panva/jose/docs/types/interfaces/JWSHeaderParameters.md

 • `optional` **b64?**: `boolean`

-Controls payload encoding and the JWS signing input as defined by [RFC7797](https://www.rfc-editor.org/info/rfc7797/).
+Controls payload encoding and the JWS Signing Input as defined by [RFC7797](https://www.rfc-editor.org/info/rfc7797/).
 Set to `false` and list `b64` in `crit` to use an unencoded payload.